tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

  ![Change network](Images/change_network_kovan.gif)

-Explain to students that, to test a blockchain, there are testing networks (aka `testnets`) that contains a group of testing addresses for development proposes.
-In the case of Ethereum the most commonly used testnets are `kovan` and `ropsten`.
-We will use `kovan` for this demo, since it's faster on delivering testing tokens than `ropsten`.
+Explain to students that, to test a blockchain, there are testing networks (aka `testnets`) that contain a group of testing addresses for development proposes.
+In the case of Ethereum, the most commonly used testnets are `kovan` and `ropsten`.
+We will use `kovan` for this demo since it's faster on delivering testing tokens than `ropsten`.

 11. Now you are going to request a test Ethereum token from the `kovan` network, and it's going to be transferred to your wallet.
 Open your browser, and navigate to the testnet token faucet at [https://faucet.kovan.network/](https://faucet.kovan.network/).
 Once you open the page, click on the "Login with Github" button to continue.